Marine Protected Areas

 Our seas are home to a wide diversity of underwater habitats and species with some of the best marine wildlife in Europe.
 Hidden under the water are some particularly rare marine habitats and species, some of international importance.
 The government is aiming to protect habitats and species in our seas by contributing to an ecologically coherent network of marine protected areas.

 Human activity is putting increasing pressure on marine ecosystems.
-The aim of a coherent network of MPAs is to ensure that our seas, which are a common resource, will continue to contribute to our society for generations to come.
+The aim of a coherent network of Marine Protected Areas (MPAs) is to ensure that our seas, which are a common resource, will continue to contribute to our society for generations to come.
 Certain activities within MPAs therefore have to be managed.

 The main types of marine protected areas in English waters are: